College and University Student Criminal Defense Lawyer — Boston and Cambridge

 The Criminal Proceeding

 The criminal case is governed by the Massachusetts Declaration of Rights and the United States Constitution.
 The prosecution bears the burden of proof beyond a reasonable doubt.
 The defendant has the right to remain silent, the right to counsel, and the right to confront witnesses.
 Most student criminal cases — fake ID charges, OUI, drug possession, minor assault — begin with a clerk-magistrate hearing rather than a warrantless arrest, which means a private, pre-arraignment proceeding is available before any CORI entry is created.
 A successful clerk-magistrate hearing resolution prevents the campus disciplinary trigger in most circumstances.
+See: Recent student criminal defense results.

 The University Disciplinary Proceeding